 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-A qualification in medical education will prepare you for roles supporting students in the health professions or those in training grades.
+These qualifications will prepare you for roles in health professions educations, supporting students in the health professions or those in training grades.

 Many educators in the health professions have had a clinical career or continue to balance a clinical and academic/teaching career as clinical academics.
 Others are practitioners who use their qualification to enhance their personal practice as educators, or to take leading roles in education and training in postgraduate and undergraduate settings.